 - The LGBTQIA+ community, by avoiding gender-focused amenities in your facility and language and investing in continued education for each trainer and instructor

-- Individuals who are differently-abled, by hiring individuals with a specialized certification(s), having assistive equipment on hand, creating exercise programming for unique physical and/or mental needs, and more
+- Individuals who have a disability, by hiring individuals with a specialized certification(s), having assistive equipment on hand, creating exercise programming for unique physical and/or mental needs, and more

 - Those impacted by trauma, by empowering them with various options and again, educating your team about their potential needs